KyloIO/kylo-docs/how-to-guides/ConfigureNiFiWithSSL.rst

    |image14|

 5. NiFi under SSL.
-Notice the User name matches the one supplied via the Certificate that we created:  "CN=kylo, OU=NIFI"
+Notice the User name matches the one supplied via the certificate that we created:  "CN=kylo, OU=NIFI".

    |image15|